Nervous System Stress in Children: Signs and Natural Support

 • Frequent headaches

-Your child’s nervous system is still developing rapidly, especially in the first few years of life.
-This makes addressing subluxations particularly important during these crucial developmental windows as documented in peer-reviewed research on PubMed.
+Your child’s nervous system is developing rapidly, especially in the first few years of life.
+This makes supporting healthy brain-body communication particularly important during these crucial developmental windows.

 Impact on Learning and Behavior

-When subluxations interfere with nervous system function, it can affect your child’s ability to regulate their emotions and focus their attention.
-This might look like:
+When the nervous system is stuck in “go mode,” it can affect your child’s ability to regulate emotions and focus attention:

 • Problems with sensory processing